5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Even if the functional managers are offered the Scrum master or product owner roles, they don’t feel in command as much as they are in the development manager, QA manager, and the Business Analysis manager roles.
 Their ownership of resources and authority to manipulate things is compromised apparently.

 I, as a QA manager, also had that initial feeling.
 So, it’s easier for me to confess it while if you ask other functional managers, they are not likely to admit the fact.
-It was my personal ambitions and orientation towards Agile that made me take up the additional role of a SCRUM master and implement Agile successfully.
+My personal ambitions and orientation towards Agile helped me take up the additional role of a SCRUM master and implement Agile successfully.

 If you are a startup company, this is not a major issue for you.
 But if you are transforming yourself, then you need to assure the functional managers that there are indirect benefits of the devolution of powers and they can perform their functions better by customizing their practices according to the individual team needs.
 But it’s much easier said than done.